Skip to content

 limit_req zone=login_limit burst=5 nodelay;

-Below is part of http section of /etc/slashdb/nginx.conf that limits request rate to average 1 request per minute allowing temporary burst of 5 extra requests.
-When rate is exceeded error response with status code 429 is returned
+Below is part of of the http section of /etc/slashdb/nginx.conf that limits the request rate to an average of 1 request per minute, while allowing temporary bursts of 5 requests.
+When the rate is exceeded, an error response with HTTP status code 429 is returned.

 limit_req_zone $limit_login_post zone=login_limit:20m rate=1r/m;